drunksonly/announcements/README.md

 ## Other Options...

 Numerous other meetings have closed down as well.
-Here are some suggestions on what to do other than going to a face-to-face meeting:
+Here are some suggestions on what to do other than going to face-to-face meetings:

 - Call someone on the Phone List – someone you know, or someone new
 - Join an online meeting, like the ones offered at __[InTheRooms.com](InTheRooms.com)__